ho-henry-senior/neovim/docs/tooling.md

 ## Required Software

 These are the tools needed for the core config and the default validation flow.
+Workflow-specific language tools are listed separately below.

 ### Homebrew Formulae